 Charms are the least sophisticated of the magic items that can be made via the Charmcraft skill.
-They are the Charmcraft equivalent of a simple utility spell.
+They are the Charmcraft equivalent of a simple utility spell - some are spell charms, others are bonus/malus charms.
 Charms are generally small objects made from materials that are on-hand or easily gotten and that require very little work or time to create.
-Because of their simplicity in both construction and purpose, charms can only be made using organic (plant and animal) ingredients they will not accept any inorganic material within their matrix.
-Likewise, unless they are outstandingly well made, charms work only once and disintegrate.
-Charms have three principle purposes: to ward their owners from a specific form of attack, to prevent poisoning, illness or disease, or to ward their owners from a specific form of magic.
+Because of their simplicity in both construction and purpose, charms can only be made using organic (plant and animal) ingredients - they will not accept any inorganic material within their matrix.
+Likewise, unless they are outstandingly well made, spell charms work only once and disintegrate.
+Bonus/ malus charms as described in College of Magics only last one month unless the Preserve Charm spell has been cast upon them.
+Charms have three principal purposes: to ward their owners from a specific form of attack, to prevent poisoning, illness or disease, or to ward their owners from a specific form of magic.
 A charm might also be used to ward its owner from threats presented by a specific person or animal.
-Charms can never be used to attack.